 - Q3: In the world of [your field of expertise] what should everyone start doing?

-What you want to get to is super-specific content like an episode on “demographics marketers should stop overlooking in their social content”.
+You want to get to super-specific content like an episode on "demographics marketers should stop overlooking in their social content".

-It has to be relevant to your audience, interesting, and different from what is commonly talked about.
+It needs to be relevant to your audience, interesting, and different from what is commonly talked about.

 But hang on!
-Make sure they’re not selling their product in their topic.
-They should be providing knowledge, expertise.
+Make sure your experts are not just selling their product through their topic.
+They should be providing knowledge and expertise.

-If they interest a listener, the listener can find their product (especially if you mention at the beginning and/or end.
-But don’t let the podcast be a commercial.
+If they interest a listener, the listener can find their product (especially if you mention it at the beginning and/or end) but don’t let the podcast be a commercial.

-A great way to get inspiration for how specific you can go with your guests is to look at some podcast titles for an interview-based podcast like B2B Growth.
+A great way to get inspiration for how specific you should go with your guests is by looking at podcast titles for an interview-based podcast like B2B Growth.

 Notice how long interview-based podcast titles can be.
 Long titles can be super useful if they tell the audience exactly what they need to know about the podcast episode’s content.

-Short and sweet is great, but when you’re being hyper-specific, it could serve your audience even better to tell them exactly what they’re getting into so they know you value their time.
+Short and sweet is great, but when you’re being hyper-specific, it serves your audience even better by telling them exactly what they’re getting into so they know you value their time.

-There are two reasons for a good pre-interview and two things you want to do during it.
+There are two main reasons for a good pre-interview:

 After the pre-interview, write What/Why/How style questions that you know will reactivate those passionate answers.